Near Acharacle, ArdnamurchanGuest Rating

 Please note: while we make every effort to be as accurate as possible, the actual position of the cottage indicated on the map above and the proximity of the amenities in the Local Info section cannot be guaranteed to be precise and should be used as a guide only.

-Open plan living room/kitchen with wood burner, TV (no reception)/DVD, gas cooker, washing machine, microwave etc.
+Open plan living room/kitchen with wood-burning stove, TV (no reception)/DVD, gas cooker, washing machine, microwave, etc

 Double bedroom (king-size)